Muppets Most Wanted: Music

 The musical score for Muppets Most Wanted was composed by Christophe Beck, with additional songs by Bret McKenzie.
 A soundtrack album was released by Walt Disney Records on March 18, 2014.
-It features six original songs by McKenzie as well as re-recordings of contemporary music and past Muppet songs, including "Blue Danube Waltz" from The Muppets Take Manhattan.
+It features six original songs by McKenzie as well as re-recordings of contemporary music and past Muppet songs, including "Together Again" from The Muppets Take Manhattan.
 A separate album entirely containing Beck's score (paired with the score for The Muppets, also composed by Beck) was released by Walt Disney Records and Intrada Records on April 15, 2014.

 Release

 Muppets Most Wanted held its world premiere on March 11, 2014, at the El Capitan Theatre in Hollywood, California.
 The film was theatrically released in the United States on March 21 and in the United Kingdom on March 28, 2014.
 Theatrically, the film was accompanied by Pixar's Monsters University short Party Central.

 Marketing

 A teaser trailer was released on August 6, 2013, and was attached theatrically to screenings of Planes.
 On November 20, 2013, two different trailers were released, one for the United States and one for the United Kingdom.

 In February 2014, the Muppets starred alongside Terry Crews in a commercial for Toyota that aired during the Super Bowl.
 Later that month, Disney partnered with Subway to promote healthy eating through an advertisement featuring the Muppets.
 In early March, the restaurant chain started giving away free Muppet-themed bags with kids meals.
 Spoof posters were released for the film, parodying Skyfall (called Frogfall), The World Is Not Enough (called The Pig Is Not Enough), Face/Off (called Fraud/Frog), and Tinker Tailor Soldier Spy (called Animal Piggy Frog Spy).

 In February, the Android and iOS game My Muppets Show added content from the film, including a Big House stage, various props from the movie, and Constantine as a discoverable/purchasable character.
 From March 20 to April 1, Disney's online game Club Penguin hosted a special Muppets World Tour event.
 Players were able to visit nine country-themed rooms and perform alongside several Muppets.